 What Else Happened

-Amy Cooper tried to put on a bogus academy award-winning performance to teach Christian Cooper a lesson.
-She failed miserably.
+Amy Cooper tried to put on a bogus, academy award-winning performance to teach Christian Cooper a lesson.
+But she failed miserably.

 Christian Cooper was bird watching in Central Park, NY.
 The part of Central Park where he was bird watching requires people to leash their dog.